Mexico starts investigation in Wal-Mart bribery case

 Wal-Mart said on Wednesday that Tom Gean, a lawyer who has worked for the retailer for eight years, was placed in charge earlier this year of overseeing its compliance with FCPA.
 Gean is a former U.S. attorney for the Western District of Arkansas.

-Wal-Mart also outlined the high-profile lawyers and accountants aiding its internal investigation into the matter, as well as its worldwide review of compliance, and pushed back against suggestions that its lobbyists tried to scale back the FCPA.
+Wal-Mart also outlined the high-profile lawyers and accountants helping with its ongoing internal investigation into the matter, as well as its worldwide review of compliance.

-Bentonville, Arkansas-based Wal-Mart has long acknowledged the ramifications of the FCPA law.
+Bentonville, Arkansas-based Wal-Mart has long been aware of the ramifications of the FCPA law.

 Scott is one of the top executives whom the Times said stymied an investigation into alleged bribery in Mexico earlier in the decade.